stevalkr/multiplexer.nvim/readme.md

   adjust_pane({ key = 'k', mods = 'CTRL|SHIFT' }, 'up'),
   adjust_pane({ key = 'l', mods = 'CTRL|SHIFT' }, 'right')
 }

+return config
 ```

+To note, wezterm still has some issues with keybindings.
+Some keys may not be passed correctly, depending on your operating system or desktop environment.

 </details>